binitbarui9090/MacOs-2/README.md

 # MacOs-2
-I Cloan The Website Know as MacOs
+I Cloan The Website Know as MacOs!